Dimplektech/Django/README.md

   <li>create a virtual environment named .venv based on your current interpreter:</li>
        <h4>Windows</h4>
-            py -m venv task_venv
+            py -m venv django_venv
            .venv\scripts\activate
    <li> We need to migrate the data to the database by doing ```python manage.py migrate``` then we get this:
        From the terminal:  </li>
  </ul>

 <h2> Features</h2>
-<h4>Create New Sticky Notes with title and body:</h4> Add a new task with a title and description.
+<h4>Create New Sticky Notes with title and body:</h4> Add a new Note with a title and Content.
-<h4>View a List of Notes: </h4>See a list of all tasks.
+<h4>View a List of Notes: </h4>See a list of all Notes.
 <h4>View Note:</h4> View details of perticular note.
 <h4>Edit existing Notes:</h4> Edit the details of an existing Note.
 <h4>Delete Note:</h4>Delete a Note from the list.